microsoft/cobalt/docs/3_NEW_TEMPLATE.md

     > **NOTE:** In this case, no attributes are required because no other resources in the CIT will depend on the output of the module.

-### **Step 4:** Implement Your Terraform Based *Cobalt Module*s
+### **Step 4:** Implement Your Terraform Based *Module*s

-Let's implement the Azure Function Cobalt Module and integrate the input variables, output variables and resources defined in the previous step.
+Let's implement the Walkthrough Module and integrate the input variables, output variables and resources defined in the previous step.

 1. Navigate to the azure providers directory (i.e. ./infra/modules/providers/azure) and execute the following commands to wire up your new module: